LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Inheriting `ValidationRuleBase` instead of `IValidationRule` gives a typed entity

+* Inheriting `ValidationRuleBase` is enough to register the validation to be executed on every entity modification

 ---
 template: task
+name: Task: Author field
 # Author field

 ---
 template: task
+name: Task: Validation
 # Validation

 ---